-By product line, our revenue growth was driven by a 7.7% increase in Injection Molding revenue, a 9.5% increase in CNC Machining revenue and a 50.6% increase in 3D Printing revenue, in each case for 2016 compared with 2015, as well as a \$1.6 million increase in Other Product revenue through our acquisition of Alphaform.
+By product line, our revenue growth was driven by an 8.3% increase in Injection Molding revenue, a 48.0% increase in CNC Machining revenue and a 23.1% increase in 3D Printing revenue, as well as a \$23.2 million increase in Sheet Metal revenue and a \$2.0 million increase in Other Revenue, in each case for 2018 compared with 2017.
+Our November 2017 acquisition of RAPID added the Sheet Metal product line, expanded our CNC Machining product line and contributed to Other Revenue.